Sookie-S/HybridMine/README.md

 - homologs.py
 - prediction.py

-1 - In the "Data" Directory, please add the Fasta files containing the genes of the hybrid genome, parent A and parentB:
+1 - In the "Data" Directory, please add the Fasta files containing the genes of the hybrid genome, and it's two (up to four) parental genomes:
 - [Hybrid].fasta
 - [ParentA].fasta
 - [ParentB].fasta

-For example:
+- [ParentC].fasta (optional)
+- [ParentD].fasta (optional)

+For example, in our case we have one hybrid genome and two parental strains:
 - Spastorianus_orf.fasta for the Saccharomyces pastorianus hybrid
 - Scerevisiae_orf.fasta for the Saccharomyces cerevisiae parental strain
 - Seubayanus_orf.fasta for the Saccharomyces eubayanus parental strain

 2 - From the script directory, open a terminal and launch the script pipeline.sh in the following way:

+if there is two parental genomes:
 > bash pipeline.sh [Hybrid.fasta] [ParentA.fasta] [ParentB.fasta]

+or if there is three parental genomes:
+> bash pipeline.sh [Hybrid.fasta] [ParentA.fasta] [ParentB.fasta] [ParentC.fasta]

+or if there is four parental genomes:
+> bash pipeline.sh [Hybrid.fasta] [ParentA.fasta] [ParentB.fasta] [ParentC.fasta] [ParentD.fasta]

-For example, for the hybrid Saccharomyces pastorianus ("Spastorianus_orf.fasta" file), the parental strains are Saccharomyces eubayanus ("Seubayanus_orf.fasta" file) and Saccharomyces cerevisiae ("Scerevisiae_orf.fasta" file):
+For example, for the hybrid Saccharomyces pastorianus ("Spastorianus_orf.fasta" file), the parental strains are Saccharomyces eubayanus ("Seubayanus_orf.fasta" file) and Saccharomyces cerevisiae ("Scerevisiae_orf.fasta" file), we type:
 > bash pipeline.sh Spastorianus_orf.fasta Scerevisiae_orf.fasta eubayanus_orf.fasta

 The script will go automatically on the Data folder to pick the corresponding ORFs fasta files.